lgorissen/k4d/lab 1/README.md

 E.g., run the Linux intallation:
 `curl -Lo minikube https://storage.googleapis.com/minikube/releases/v0.28.2/minikube-linux-amd64 && chmod +x minikube && sudo mv minikube /usr/local/bin/`
-and then run the 'minikube start' command
+and then run the `minikube start` command

 Tip: when running minikube in a VirtualBox virtual machine, the startup command will look like:
 ```bash